Uncanny Dreams

 Bring Me A Dream, oil on panel, 12×12’’

 The calligraphy acts as a secret language, preserving spur of the moment thoughts that I have.
-Rather than writing in a traditional journal, I inscribe my emotions directly into my work, turning the surface into a sanctuary where vulnerability is protected by abstraction.
-The words, often fragmented or obscured, are not meant to be immediately understood.
-This practice transforms my paintings into both storytelling vessels and emotional safekeeping.
+Rather than writing in a traditional journal, I inscribe my emotions directly into my work, turning the surface into sort of a diary or journal.
+The words, often obscured, are not meant to be immediately understood or even legible.
+I like the idea of leaving clues for the viewer as they find themselves gazing into the paintings textures.